mdinh1/multi-classification/index.md

 ## Data

-The dataset used to fit the CNN model was obtained through [Kaggle](https://www.kaggle.com/puneet6060/intel-image-classification) and shared by user Puneet Bansal.
-The data used to fit the CNN model consists a total of 17,034 images (150 x 150 dimension) where the images are already pre-segmented into training and testing data.
-Both training and testing datasets contains
+The dataset used to fit the CNN model was obtained through [Kaggle](https://www.kaggle.com/puneet6060/intel-image-classification) which was originally used in a computer vision competition hosted on [Analytics Vidhya](https://datahack.analyticsvidhya.com/contest/practice-problem-intel-scene-classification-challe).
+The data consists a total of 17,034 images (150 x 150 dimension) where the images are already pre-segmented into training and testing data where all images labeled by their structure type.

 ```
 -- seg_test/